Classification of Fermi-LAT sources with deep learning using energy and time spectra: Introduction

-Each source in a gamma-ray catalog is characterised by measurements as well as human-crafted features (a total of 74 in the 4FGL-DR2) designed to represent the main source properties.
-Apart from the features connected to the source position in the sky, many features describe the energy and timing properties of photon fluxes.
-The 4FGL-DR2 catalog reports the photon fluxes in seven energy bands, as well as the integrated flux in the full energy range of the analysis.
-The photon flux is then fitted with three different spectral shapes over the full energy range, and the best fit parameters, together with their uncertainties, are provided.
-As for the time variability, in 4FGL-DR2 one-year light curves (integrated over the full energy range) are reported, along with the variability index, which weights the relative variability between different time bins with respect to the mean value of all bins.

 Given the rapid growth in size and complexity of astronomical datasets, machine learning algorithms have become increasingly powerful tools, in particular for object classification tasks, see e.g.\ \citet{Ball:2009wd,baron2019machine}.
-The number of gamma-ray sources detected by \textit{Fermi}-LAT has increased from 1451 in the first catalog obtained with 11 months of data taking \citep{Abdo_2010} to 5788 in the most recent 4FGL-DR2 catalog based on ten years of data.
-Because of the large amount of data, and the subjective nature of classification based on human-crafted features, various authors have developed automated schemes based on machine learning techniques in order to classify candidate gamma-ray sources.
-These approaches are generally based on information collected in gamma-ray catalogs only, and provide a list of particularly interesting candidate target sources for follow-up observations.
-Machine learning has been applied to characterise the UNC sources in current and past \textit{Fermi}-LAT catalogs \citep{Mirabal:2012em,Mirabal_2016,Saz_Parkinson_2016,Hui:2020cmv,Luo_2020}, or to predict the subclass of AGN of uncertain type \citep{Doert_2014,Chiaro:2016noj,Salvetti_2017, Kovacevic:2020sly}.
+The number of gamma-ray sources detected by \textit{Fermi}-LAT has increased from 1451 in the first catalogue \citep{Abdo_2010} to 5788 in the most recent 4FGL-DR2 catalogue based on ten years of the \fermi mission.
+Because of the large amount of data, and the subjective nature of classification based on human-crafted features, various authors have developed automated schemes based on machine learning techniques in order to classify gamma-ray sources.
+These approaches are generally based on source features collected in gamma-ray catalogues only, and provide a list of particularly interesting candidate target sources for follow-up observations.
+Machine learning has been applied to investigate the nature of the UNC sources in current and past \textit{Fermi}-LAT catalogues \citep{Mirabal:2012em,Mirabal_2016,Saz_Parkinson_2016,Hui:2020cmv,Luo_2020}, or to predict the subclass of AGN of uncertain type \citep{Doert_2014,Chiaro:2016noj,Salvetti_2017, Kovacevic:2020sly}.
 Furthermore, machine learning based analyses are instrumental to population studies, pointing to new source classes \citep{Saz_Parkinson_2016} or to a more exotic origin of gamma-ray emission, such as dark-matter sub-halos \citep{Mirabal:2012em}.